My Biggest Mistake as an Engineering Leader

 Who is Jennifer?

 We had worked together for years.
-Both starting out as middle managers then getting promoted to Vice President.
+Both starting out as middle managers and then getting promoted to vice president.
 We were partners.
 Thick as thieves.
 Or at least we were supposed to be.

-We were working this project together but in that moment I created a small but dangerous separation between her and I.
+We were working on this project together, but at that moment, I created a small but dangerous separation between her and I.